-Activity 4 My personal wish list Allow approximately 15 minutes
+Activity 4 My personal wish list

 This activity encourages you to create your own list of wishes, but in a structured way.
 Throughout the course you have written down lots of your wishes and wants and, in the previous section, you wrote down any 'decisions' you made along the way.
 Now is the time to pull them together.